MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ### Script graph structure

-This is a good place to stop and consider how we want to design the rest of Section 2 of our script graph.
+This is a good place to stop and consider how we want to design the rest of Section 2 of our Script Graph.
 Our "If" node will branch off in a "true" flow and a "false" flow.
 Our Object Variables need to be easily accessible to both flows, so we'll place them on a row between the flows as shown here:

 ![________________](../../../media/sample-mesh-101/536-section-two-design.png)

-## Add the Video and VideoStill Object Variables to the script graph
+## Add the Video and VideoStill Object Variables to the Script Graph

-1. Drag the **Video** Object Variable from the **Blackboard** and then drop it in the script graph to add it as a node.
+1. Drag the **Video** Object Variable from the **Blackboard** and then drop it in the Script Graph to add it as a node.
 Place it under the **If** node.

     ![________________](../../../media/sample-mesh-101/537-place-video-node.png)

-1. Drag the **VideoStill** Object Variable from the **Blackboard** and then drop it in the script graph to add it as a node.
+1. Drag the **VideoStill** Object Variable from the **Blackboard** and then drop it in the Script Graph to add it as a node.
 Place it to the right of the **Get Object Variable: Video** node.

     ![________________](../../../media/sample-mesh-101/538-place-videostill-node.png)